mikenitres/toastmasters-timer/README.md

 ## Usage

 1. **Setup**:
-   - Open the Control Panel (`/`)
+   - Open the main page
    - Configure your timing thresholds
-   - Click "Open Present View" (opens in new window)
+   - Click "Open Present View" (opens in either a new window or tab depending on your browser settings - if as a tab, move it to separate window)

 2. **During Meeting**:
-   - Share the Present View window (fullscreen for best effect)
+   - Share the Present View window `/present` (fullscreen for best effect)
-   - Manage timing from Control Panel
+   - Manage timing from main page
    - Colors auto-update in real-time

 ## Development